-Solid wood flooring is permanently nailed to the subfloor.
-Because of expansion and contraction issues, installers will normally leave a gap between the wall and the floor to accommodate swelling.
-This type of flooring should only be installed in parts of the home above grade.
-Similarly, only over plywood, wood or oriented strand board subfloors.
+Solid wood flooring is permanently fixed to the subfloor.
+Installers will normally leave a gap between the wall and the floor to accommodate expansion.
+This is because of expansion and contraction issues.

 Engineered floors have enhanced stability, which provides slightly more resistance to everyday wear-and-tear and also to buckling or rippling.
-Solid hardwood floors are more prone to shrinking or expanding based on humidity levels.
+Solid hardwood floors are more prone to shrinking or expanding due to changes in humidity.

-Engineered wood floors can be more resistant to moisture and offer a bit more stability than solid hardwood.
+Engineered wood floors are more resistant to moisture and offer greater stability than solid hardwood.
 No wood product can tolerate water laying on it.
 However, the increased moisture levels over concrete aren’t a problem for most engineered wood floors.
 Unlike solid hardwood, engineered hardwood can go over concrete under the right conditions.